amarjeet987/RockPaperScissors/README.md

 **3)** Open the __train.ipynb__ file and start training the model on the dataset, it will take a while, go for a walk or something.<br>
 **4)** Feel free to play around with the model, and when done, close the file.<br>
 **5)** Open the __game.ipynb__ file, start the game, ENJOY!!!

+Check out the link above for the demo to see how it works.